federicobozzini/unige-advanced-data-management/project1/README.md

 ## RUNNING THE PROJECT

-To start docker move to the project folder and run the command
+To start docker move to the root folder and run the command

     docker-compose up -d

+To initialize the data

+    hdfs dfs -mkdir -p wordcount/input

+    hdfs dfs -put data/* /user/student/wordcount/input

 To run the map-reduce scipts see the file run_all.sh and the run.sh files in each exercise folder.